tfrce/call-congress/README.md

 * Dial in directly to the campaign number
 * Fill out a web form and get a call back on their phone
-    * can specify target in the api call
+    * specifying a target in the api call
-    * can have the user enter their zip code to look up the target
+    * or entering their zip code to look up their location
 * Sign up for a call-back if the target is busy

 Campaign Configuration
 ----------------------

-# TODO update for new web interface
+### TODO update for new web interface

 Installation Instructions